corvad/Minecraft-Server-Setup-Script/README.md

 ## Make sure you have installed Java 17, curl, tmux, and crontab.
 These are requirements, and as such are not optional.
 If on Ubuntu ufw must also be installed.

-Right now this script only supports Oracle Linux beacuse of how it configures the firewall.
-I plan to add more broad support in a later version.

 ## Run:
 ## ./install_ubuntu.sh or ./install_oracle.sh